mongodb/specifications/source/auth/auth.rst

 `````````````````````````````

 username
 	MAY be specified.
-The non-sensitive IAM access key.
+The non-sensitive AWS access key.

 source
 	MUST be "$external".
 Defaults to ``$external``.

 password
 	MAY be specified.
-The sensitive IAM secret key.
+The sensitive AWS secret key.

 mechanism
-	MUST be "MONGODB-IAM"
+	MUST be "MONGODB-AWS"

 mechanism_properties
 	AWS_SESSION_TOKEN